madelineleclair/computer-setup/README.md

 ## Install your terminal

-Pick your favorite editor and install it.
+Pick your favorite terminal and install it.
 I use [iTerm2](https://iterm2.com/)

 ## Install aliases

 Aliases make your life so much easier.
 To install, make a `.zshrc` with `touch ~/.zshrc` for zsh terminals.
 If your using bash, use `touch ~/.bash_profile`.
 Open your `.zshrc` or your `.bash_profile` and add the aliases from [my aliases repo](https://github.com/madelineleclair/my_aliases/blob/master/aliases.txt).

+## SSH for Github

+This allows you to not supply your username and personal access token when you want to connect to Github.
+To setup SSH, follow the steps from Github: https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh

 ## Software installation